JitendraSachwani/dockyard/README.md

 ## 📦 What's Inside?

-This stack includes a full suite of tools for
+This Docker Compose stack includes a full suite of tools for

 ### 📥 Download Automation